Paul Cornick

-Paul Cornick (born March 15, 1989) is an American football offensive tackle who is currently a free agent.
-He played college football at North Dakota State University and attended Orono High School in Orono, Minnesota.
-He has been a member of the New York Jets, Denver Broncos and Chicago Bears of the National Football League (NFL).
+Paul Cornick (born March 15, 1989) is an American former professional football offensive tackle who played for the Denver Broncos of the National Football League (NFL).
+He played college football at North Dakota State University.

-Early years
+Early life

-Cornick participated in football and track and field for Orono High School.
-He was an Associated Press honorable mention all-state selection in 2006 and a Star Tribune third-team all-metro team selection.
-He has one older sister, Jennifer Campbell.
+Cornick participated in football and track and field at Orono High School in Orono, Minnesota.
+He was an Associated Press (AP) honorable mention all-state selection in 2006 and a Star Tribune third-team all-metro team selection.

 College career

 Cornick played for the North Dakota State Bison from 2008 to 2011.
 He was redshirted in 2007.
+He earned first-team All-Missouri Valley Football Conference and AP first-team FCS All-American honors his senior year in 2011.

 Professional career

-New York Jets

-Cornick signed with the New York Jets on July 12, 2012 after going undrafted in the 2012 NFL Draft.
+Cornick was rated the 47th best offensive tackle in the 2012 NFL draft.
+He signed with the New York Jets on July 12, 2012, after going undrafted.
 He was released by the Jets on August 31, 2012.

-Denver Broncos

 Cornick was signed to the Denver Broncos' practice squad on December 10, 2012.
 He was released by the Broncos on August 31, 2013.
 He was signed the Broncos' practice squad on September 4, 2013.
 Cornick was signed to a futures deal by the Broncos on February 4, 2014.
-He made his NFL debut on September 7, 2014 against the Indianapolis Colts.
+He made his NFL debut on September 7, 2014, against the Indianapolis Colts.
 He was released by the Broncos on May 4, 2015.

-Chicago Bears

 Cornick was claimed off waivers by the Chicago Bears on May 5, 2015.
-He was waived just two days later on May 7, 2015 due to a failed physical.
+He was waived just two days later on May 7, 2015, due to a failed physical.

+Personal life

+Cornick received a Juris Doctor from the University of St. Thomas School of Law in Minneapolis, Minnesota in May 2025.